JakubKorytko/JakubKorytko/README.md

 ## 🚀 About Me
 I'm Junior dev from Poland.
 I graduated from the best IT school in my country (ZSŁ in Cracow).
+Student of Politechnika Krakowska in the field of Computer Science.
 I spent a large part of my life on coding.
 Created indie game studio called LizardsGames (8-person team).
 For frontend I mainly use React, and when it comes to backend I use NodeJS on Nginx server.